facebook twitterflickrblogger

 WHY SHOULD YOU ENTER RIIFF:

-FLICKERS: Rhode Island International Film Festival™ (RIIFF) for independent film and video, is calling for entries to its 17th Annual Festival.
-The Festival will take place August 6-11, 2013 in the capital city, Providence and throughout scenic Rhode Island.
+Flickers' Rhode Island International Film Festival™ (RIIFF) for independent film and video, is calling for entries to its 25th Annual Festival.
+The Festival will take place August 9-15, 2021 in the capital city, Providence and throughout scenic Rhode Island.

-Of special note is that in 2002, the Academy of Motion Picture Arts and Sciences elected to recognize the Rhode Island International Film Festival as a qualifying festival for the Short Films category for the Annual Academy Awards.
-With more than 7,000 film festivals worldwide, only 75 have this recognition.
+Of special note, the Academy of Motion Picture Arts and Sciences® elected to recognize the Rhode Island International Film Festival as a qualifying festival for the Short LIve Action, Animation Short and Documentary Short Films category for the Annual Academy Awards.
+RIIFF was also notified in August 2015 that it is now a BAFTA-qualifying event and in 2016 that it is a qualifying event for the Canadian Screen Awards.
+With more than 7,000 film festivals worldwide, only 10 have this recognition.

 Here is how a short film is defined under Rule Nineteen: